 Pull or dig up any plants that are dead – they’re compost pile candidates now.

-A cautionary note before pulling up or cutting down any plant-life: If you’re a fan of theimassge2 movie, The Princess Bride, then you know there’s all dead and there’s mostly dead.
+A cautionary note before pulling up or cutting down any plant-life: If you’re a fan of the movie, The Princess Bride, then you know there’s all dead and there’s mostly dead.
 There’s a big difference between mostly dead and all dead.
 Mostly dead is slightly alive.

 Some plants can be like that.
 Take rose bushes for instance.
 I’ve picked up zombie-looking rose bushes off the side of a highway before and those are now some of the most vigorous plants in my yard.